-In business, nothing makes you sweat more — or angers customers or clients in the process — than when your website is down or experiencing issues beyond your control.
+In business, nothing makes you sweat more — or angers customers or clients in the process — than when your website is down or experiencing issues beyond your control, Avoid Identity theft be knowing what is digital identity

 For example, a malware attack on your website can do just that by stealing customers’ personal or credit card information or taking control of the whole website.